panichelpdesk/panichd/README.md

 # Panic Help Desk
-This package is a ticketing system for [Laravel 5](https://laravel.com/) PHP framework based on [Kordy/Ticketit](https://github.com/thekordy/ticketit) ticketing system.
-It of course has [all ticketit features](https://github.com/thekordy/ticketit/wiki/v0.2-Features) and some new and useful ones: File attachments, ticket tags, calendar fields and a filters panel.
+This package is a ticketing system for [Laravel 5](https://laravel.com/) PHP framework based on [Kordy/Ticketit](https://github.com/thekordy/ticketit).
+It, of course, has [all ticketit features](https://github.com/thekordy/ticketit/wiki/v0.2-Features) and some new and useful ones: File attachments, ticket tags, calendar fields and a filters panel.
 It may be installed in any project based on Laravel 5.1 or later.
 It has it's own routes, so it shouldn't affect other packages.

 ## Table of contents